prakashverma-dev/Airbnb-clone-travel-listing/README.md

 - **JWT:** JSON Web Tokens for secure user authentication.
 - **Cloudinary:** Cloud-based image management for storing and serving images.
 - **Google Cloud:** For gmail based authentication

+## 🧑‍💻 Author
+Built with ❤️ by Prakash Verma